[Updated 6 June 2020]

 3. an elected representative of the Church’s national women’s organisation.

-At that time, Australia did not have a national church women’s organisation and an ad hoc process began to find a representative to attend the conference.
+At that time, Australia did not have a national church women’s organisation and a process began to find a representative to attend the conference.

 Edna Beales and the ACWC